-A blog on the life of Dorothy Leese, patient at Bethlem 1887-1888, presented as part of our Change Minds Online project
+A blog on the life of Frederick Herron, a patient in Bethlem 1888-1889, presented as part of our Change Minds project

 In this blog we link some of Joan Rosalind Gunther's art with the relevant notes created during her sessions with Dr Warner.

 Joan’s art is extraordinarily vibrant and rich, full of vivid colours and shapes.
 As far as we know she was untrained

 Antonia White is one of the most famous former patients at Bethlem.
 She wrote movingly of her experience at the St George’s Fields, Southwark building

 Amy Allingham is one of the first patients in Bethlem for whom we have a image, and whose life story we have been able to trace in various records

 In the early 1840s Dr Alexander Morison, then joint physician at Bethlem, commissioned a series of portraits to illustrate his new book

 Although the mural is now lost, he was said to have used colour to depict the trees and people in such a way that a passer-by mistook it for Paradise

 Museum Volunteer Sophia Gal looks at artist Thomas Hennell, and his experience of mental health issues and his relationship with nature